ArtiChudny/RecipeBook/Readme.txt

 - To insert some data to the data base, execute the script "InsertData.sql" in the directory "CreateTables"

 - Then you have to publish application to IIS.
-Publish part RecipeBook.Web on localhost:8001, and part RecipeBook.Service on localhost:8002
+Publish part RecipeBookMVC on localhost:8001, and part RecipeBook.Service on localhost:8002

-- Change connectionStrings to your SQL-Server in file RecipeBook.Service\Web.config